Close

 ARRIVAL: ALICANTE AIRPORT (ALC) from 17:00 to 18:00

 DEPARTURE: Please organise your departure after 11 am.
-Our team will take all the volunteers to the ALICANTE Airport at 09:00 am, before it is not possible.
+The minibus will take all the volunteers to the ALICANTE Airport at 09:00 am, before¡ IT IS NOT POSSIBLE.

 Requirements